Jay-ArBrouillard/Riot-Api-Parser/README.md

 # riot_api_parser
 Queries Riot API for all currently ranked summoners.
 For each summoner grab the matches they have recently played and get the details for each of those matches.
-**NOTE**: Due to Riot API rate limitations this program has implemented a delay time between consecutive api call, which means the runtime is in the scope of hours with a default `DELAY` of 2000ms.
-The delay is simply to ensure your program doesn't crash due to exceeding the maximum requests per second.
-If you have a production api key then definitely change the `DELAY` variable from 2000ms to 500ms or perhaps 0 and you will see drastically faster runtimes. **NOTE**
+**NOTE**: Due to Riot API rate limitations this program has implemented an optimized delay after the limit has been reached, which means the runtime is in the scope of hours.
+If you have a production key this will drastically increase the runtime. **NOTE**
 https://developer.riotgames.com/docs/portal#web-apis_rate-limiting

-Running this program will create two .json files in the base directory of the project namely, "Summoner.json" and "Matches.json".
+Running this program will create two .json files in the base directory of the project namely, "Summoner.json" and "Matchlist.json".
 I recommend checking out Riot's API to understand the format of these json files fully. https://developer.riotgames.com/apis